-Don’t let budgeting overwhelm and anxiety get the best of you!
-Here are 6 tips on how to move past it!
+Don’t let budgeting burnout get the best of you!
+Here’s how to move past it and keep on truckin’!

 You’ve figured out all your numbers, you’ve collected all your bills.
 You’ve added it all up (probably 14 times), but it’s just not working!